haskell/cabal/doc/cabal-package-description-file.rst

         main-is:          test-foo.hs
         -- NOTE: no constraints on 'foo-internal' as same-package --       dependencies implicitly refer to the same package instance
-        build-depends:    foo-internal, base
+        build-depends:    foo:foo-internal, base
         default-language: Haskell2010

-Sublibraries are also useful for packages that define multiple executables, but do not define a publicly accessible library.
-Internal libraries are only visible internally in the package (so they can only be added to the :pkg-field:`build-depends` of same-package libraries, executables, test suites, etc.) Sublibraries locally shadow any packages which have the same name; consequently, don't name an internal library with the same name as an external dependency if you need to be able to refer to the external dependency in a :pkg-field:`build-depends` declaration.
+Another example of the use of internal libraries is a package that includes one or more executables but does not include a public library.

-Shadowing can be used to vendor an external dependency into a package and thus emulate *private dependencies*.
-Below is an example based on a real-world use case:
+Internal libraries can be used to incorporate (vendor or bundle) an external dependency into a package, effectively simulating *private dependencies*.
+Below is an example:

 ::

-    cabal-version: 3.0
+    cabal-version: 3.4
     name: haddock-library
     version: 1.6.0
     license: BSD-3-Clause